imprologic/steganography-js/README.md

 For this reason, I strongly advise using **PNGs with lots of details** like landscapes (isn't nature amazing?), rather than purely geometrical shapes.

+## Best practices

+A longer, more complex password is always better.

+Using PNG files you generated yourself is better than a random PNG off the internet.
+A determined foe can do an image search and then compare your altered PNG with the original, therefore determining that your version may contain hidden data.

+Alway delete the original, keep only the altered version of the PNG.

+Do not embed additional messages in a PNG that already has an embedded message.
+There's a good chance you won't be able to recover previous messages.

+Do not reuse the same original PNG for multiple messages.
+A determined foe may compare the altered PNGs and determine that they may contain hidden data.

+Do not reuse the same password in different PNGs.
+A byte-level comparison of the altered PNGs may show similarities between them. \
+Slightly changing your strong password from one PNG to the next may be good enough in this scenario.

 ## Will this utility always be available?

 I sure hope so, but there are no guarantees.
 I strongly recommend getting a copy of this repository and running your own steganography utility.